-Students planning to suspend their studies for a session, a year or longer will need to withdraw from all units via eStudent.
+Students planning to suspend their studies for a study period, a year or longer will need to withdraw from all units via eStudent.

-Other than withdrawing from all units prior to the relevant census dates, you are not required to notify the University.
+Other than withdrawing from all units prior to the relevant census dates, if you are a Domestic student you are not required to notify the University.
 Withdrawing after the census date may incur an academic penalty and/or financial liability.
 For a full list of Macquarie census dates, visit important academic dates.

 Application to resume studies

 The appropriate procedure to resume your studies will depend on your circumstances and when you anticipate resuming.